by American Stalls September 08, 2023

 A: Absolutely!
 Glass is a wonderful way to add natural light into your barn.
 We offer a glass-design for our Barn Windows.
 You can either do (1) large glass piece for the entire opening.
 We also offer a “quad-fill design” where we create a quadrant design with 2” steel square tubing which includes glass window retainers.
 We then can install 4 separate pieces of glass in these 4 placements.

 If you do choose to add a glass design, we always recommend to pair it with our grill guard.
 This grill guard features 1/4” rods that are bolted behind your glass windows to ensure your horses cannot access the glass for protective measures.
+Below is an example of a Dutch Barn Window with tempered glass and a protective grill guard installed behind the glass.

 Q: Do I need to provide my own glass?